Showing posts with label Arts and Cultural Heritage. Show all posts

 Baywatch at Camp Rofelio

-West Coast of the Philippines.
-That's one of my favorite summer destinations.
-And the place to go is the coast of San Felipe, in the province of Zambales.
-A peaceful town in the North.
+The West Coast of the Philippines, a gem of a summer destination.
+And the crown jewel?
+The coast of San Felipe, nestled in the province of Zambales.
+A tranquil town in the North, beckoning with its beauty.

-The waves, the blue-green waters, and the greyish-powdery sand make it a great getaway to rejuvenate and spend some pure thinking moments.
+The waves, the blue-green waters, and the greyish-powdery sand make it a great getaway for rejuvenating and having some pure thinking moments.

-In May 2018, I discovered a newly-built camping site on the coast of Liwliwa, a town of San Felipe.
+In May 2018, I discovered a newly built camping site on the coast of Liwliwa, a town in San Felipe.

-Standing barefooted at the seaside gate of Camp Rofelio is a perfect view of the horizon.
+Standing barefoot at the seaside gate of Camp Rofelio, you can enjoy a perfect view of the horizon.
 The water is clear, and the waves are relaxing.
-You can sit on the sand, meditate and capture the best view of the surrounding.
+You can also sit on the sand, meditate, and capture the best view of the surroundings.

 A great weekend retreat.
 Camping at the beach.
 A soulful moment to watch the sunset.
 Fresh-grilled seafood for dinner and a bonfire night to remember.